-- In all of our Ob/Gyn exam rooms, you will find signage explaining the chaperone policy and that provides links to resources about what to expect during an Ob/Gyn exam.
+- In Ob/Gyn exam rooms, you will find signage explaining the chaperone policy and that provides links to resources about what to expect during an Ob/Gyn exam.
 The Patient Safety Hotline number is also displayed.

 - Chaperones are there for your safety, and they will never be at risk of losing their employment or other retaliation when they speak up to protect you.

 - You can tell the chaperone or the medical professional that you want to stop the examination at any point.